Inside the White House, a muted response to Mueller but concern about creeping impeachment

 That attitude was echoed by a senior campaign official, who said the team was not surprised by anything Mueller said and instead tried to pivot to focus on investigating the investigators — clearly where they want to focus the conversation.
 The campaign official expects Mueller's statement will only help them in fundraising and rallying the base.

-Mueller's first on-camera statement in more than two years has appeared to change little in the political calculus at this time on either end of Pennsylvania Avenue: the White House remains insistent the president has been exonerated, and House Democrats appear poised to stay the court in their aggressive investigations while stopping short of impeachment — for now.
+Mueller's first on-camera statement in more than two years appeared to change little in the political calculus on either end of Pennsylvania Avenue: The White House remains insistent the president has been exonerated, and House Democrats appear poised to stay the course in their aggressive investigations while stopping short of impeachment — for now.

 On Capitol Hill, several sources suggested the tide was turning broadly and said launching impeachment proceedings could become inevitable as restlessness builds among members who support such proceedings.